fox27374/linux-basics/README.md

 The basic structure is taken from [this](http://linux-training.be/linuxfun.pdf) awesome book by [Paul Cobbaut](http://www.linkedin.com/in/cobbaut).
 Even if the content is a little outdated, the main structure is very nice and perfect for Linux beginners.

 The whole training environment can be deployed via terraform and ansible.
-Have a look at the corresponding folders.
+Have a look at the [devops-infra](https://github.com/fox27374/devops-infra) repository.

 1) [Connect with SSH](doc/Labguide/connect-ssh.md)